Member Engagement Solutions: A Framework for Association Growth

 Year After Year

-From event planning to member portal optimization, NAV & Association helps law associations and professional societies turn engagement into measurable retention and growth.
+From event planning to member portal optimization, NAV & Associates has helped law associations and professional societies turn engagement into measurable retention and growth since 1992.

 Annual conferences and signature events function as the heartbeat of most associations.
 Members who attend in person are statistically far more likely to renew, refer peers, and volunteer for committees over the following year.
 The reverse is also true.
 Members who skip events for two or three years in a row tend to drift toward non-renewal regardless of how good the rest of the programming looks on paper.